sikaeducation/personal-website-project/README.md

 * Creative Writing
 * Videos

-The page should include pictures and descriptions.
+The page should include media (pictures, audio, or video) and descriptions.
 These can be written as a tutorial, a showcase, a tour, or anything else that gives insight into your creation and your process.

 ### Revisions